 National and regional policy to protect biodiversity

-The Draft National Policy Statement for Indigenous Biodiversity (NPS-IB), which was released by the government in late 2019, sets targets and guidelines to ensure indigenous biodiversity on both public and private land is maintained in New Zealand.
+The National Policy Statement for Indigenous Biodiversity (NPS-IB) sets targets and guidelines to ensure indigenous biodiversity on both public and private land is maintained in New Zealand.

 It recognises the critical role of landowners as guardians, kaitiaki and managers of nature and biodiversity.
 The NPS-IB stresses the need to balance economic, social and cultural wellbeing along with maintaining biodiversity for today and future generations.